Calling the Lifeline

 When is Lifeline Chat available?

 The Lifeline Chat service is available 24/7.
-If all chat counselors are busy assisting other visitors, you will be asked to try the chat again in a half hour.
 If you have trouble connecting to the chat service we encourage you to call the 988 Suicide & Crisis Lifeline at 988.

 Are all Lifeline Chat communications secure and confidential?